 I’m not averse to reprints, but please let me know where and when the work has previously appeared, and please be sure permission isn’t required from the original publisher.
 Simultaneous submissions are fine also, but please inform me as soon as possible if your work is accepted elsewhere.

-tiny frights reserves one-time, non-exclusive electronic rights and archive rights to your work.
+tiny frights reserves one-time, non-exclusive electronic rights and archive rights to your work, as well as the right to include an audio performance of your work in the tiny frights podcast.
 You retain copyright and all other rights.

 Word/line limits below do not include the title, or (for poetry) blank lines between stanzas.